taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri, off-panel: *"Too bad the cuttlefish cloth doesn't let you swim out here with me..."*

-Asoka, off-panel: *"Don't rub it in..."*

 ### Page 2

 We see the inside of the submarine's [bilge](https://en.wikipedia.org/wiki/Bilge), the lowest compartment of the submarine, knee-high with liquid drain-off from all parts of the submersible.
 On an oily pipe, we see two bootprints, and a ghostly hand print on the wall next to it.
 Thanks to the dirty water, we see an outline of the fully camouflaged Asoka, crouching on top of the pipe and trying to make as little contact with the water below as possible.

-Asoka: *"...I really hope cuttlefish cloth is easy to clean..."*
+Asoka: *"Don't rub it in..."*

 We see Iri riding the ROV back into the submarine via an escape portal being used to let the robot in and out of the sub.

-Asoka: *"Can you check on the [Navigator](http://navyformoms.ning.com/group/submoms/page/meet-the-crew-of-a-submarine) once you're inside?"*
+Iri: *"Where are you now?"*

+Asoka, off-panel: *"No idea, I was just trying to get away from the awful noise..."*

-We see Iri, shimmering with invisibility, as it carefully sneaks out of the escape portal into the engine room.
+Iri, shimmering with invisibility, carefully sneaks out of the escape portal into the engine room.
 Suddenly, Iri sniffs -- a familiar and pleasant odor lies thick and heavy in the air.

-Iri: *"Wait, it's time!"*
+Iri: *"Asoka, it's time!"*

-### Page 3

 We see the tightly packed engine room of a nuclear submarine.
 A Peacekeeper wearing the insignia of [Culinary specialist](https://en.wikipedia.org/wiki/Culinary_specialist_(United_States_Navy)) ducks into the door while yelling out behind them.